artsy/artsy.github.io/source/_posts/2014-10-23-how-we-customized-google-site-search-at-artsy.markdown

 ## In Conclusion

 Overall we were surprised at how well Google Site Search worked for us, a specialized art site.
 Given our level of customization it is impossible tell that we use it.
-We will see how it plays out long term but so far, we have improved the search experience on Artsy while making it more semantic in the process.
+We will see how well GSS plays out long term but so far, we have improved the search experience on Artsy while making it more semantic in the process.
 I only wish we had considered GSS a valid option earlier.

+If you would like to try out Artsy's public search API, we have a public version [here](https://developers.artsy.net/docs/search).
+It uses the [google_custom_search_api](https://github.com/wiseleyb/google_custom_search_api) gem which makes GSS trivial to integrate into a Ruby app.